cduggn/ccExplorer/README.md

 Cost Explorer supports the following commands:

-### `cost`
+### `get`

-The `cost` command returns the total cost for the given time period.
-The time period can be specified using the `--start-date` and `--end-date` flags.
-The default time period is the current month.
+The `get` command returns the results of a Cost Explorer query.
+The `get` command supports the following sub flags:

+`aws` - The AWS service to query.
+This is currently the only cloud service provider that can be queried.

+The `aws` command provides the following sub flags:

 Arguments:
    - --start-date string   The start date of the time period.
 The default is the current month.